microsoft/AcademicContent/Labs/Content in draft/Keras/Keras.md

     _Opening the resource group_

-1. Wait until "Deploying" changes to "Succeeded" indicating that DSVM and supporting Azure resources have been created.
+1. Wait until "Deploying" changes to "Succeeded" indicating that the DSVM and supporting Azure resources have been created.
 Deployment typically takes 5 minutes or less.
 Periodically click **Refresh** at the top of the blade to refresh the deployment status.

     ![Monitoring the deployment status](Images/deployment-succeeded.png)